Xilinx/PYNQ/sdbuild/README.md

 make PYNQ_SDIST=<sdist tarball path> PYNQ_ROOTFS=<rootfs tarball path>
 ```

-## Rebuilding the PYNQ sdist

-Rebuilding the PYNQ source distribution (`REBUILD_PYNQ_SDIST`, i.e.
-`make -f build.mk`) must currently be done **outside** the Docker build
-container, on a native host with the Xilinx tools.
-Copy the resulting
-`dist/pynq-<version>.tar.gz` to `sdbuild/prebuilt/pynq_sdist.tar.gz`, then build
-the SD image inside Docker as usual.

 ## Custom Ubuntu Repository

 By default the SD build flow will pull from https://ports.ubuntu.com.
 This can